tarepan/GroupLatentEmbedding/README.md

-# WaveRNN + VQ-VAE
+# Group Latent Embedding for Vector Quantized Variational Autoencoder in Non-Parallel Voice Conversion

-This is a Pytorch implementation of [WaveRNN]( https://arxiv.org/abs/1802.08435v1).
+This is a Pytorch implementation of [Group Latent Embedding for Vector Quantized Variational Autoencoder in Non-Parallel Voice Conversion](https://arxiv.org/abs/1802.08435v1).
 Currently 3 top-level networks are
 provided:

 * A [VQ-VAE](https://avdnoord.github.io/homepage/vqvae/) implementation with a